 Some investors may be wondering if it is possible to implement a smart beta strategy in a Do-It-Yourself (DIY) manner.
 That’s possible, of course, by using factor ETFs to provide exposure to certain desired factors.

-But what distinguishes Equity100 from factor ETFs is our blend of dynamic factor selection and portfolio optimization.
-With Equity100, you have a 100% equity portfolio that is well diversified across global markets.
+But what distinguishes Core Equity100 from factor ETFs is our blend of dynamic factor selection and portfolio optimization.
+With Equity100, you have a 100% equity portfolio that is well diversified across global markets, allowing you to invest in stocks easily from Singapore.
 You also have a portfolio that is tilted to key factors that have driven and will continue to drive outperformance.

 Because factors do demonstrate some cyclicality, Syfe’s dynamic factor selection means there is no need to worry about missing out on strategic factor exposures.
 There is no need to analyse and choose factors as well – the Equity100 portfolio is optimised to tilt towards factors that will offer the highest potential risk-adjusted returns in the long run.